 On graduation he took a 20 year break to focus on family and career.
 In the late 90s he decided to get back into music, and bought a brand new Yanigasawa B-990 baritone saxophone.
 He spent a couple of seasons in the One More Time Around Again Marching Band, and joined the PCC Jazz Band.

 Greg relocated to Seattle to work for Microsoft in 2004; he joined the Woodinville Community Band, eventually serving as band president.
 He played baritone sax in the Eastside Modern Jazz Orchestra, and bass and contrabass clarinet (on loan from Jim Glass) in the concert band.
-During this time he joined The Route 66 Big Band and the Moonlight Swing Orchestra on bari sax, and helped form the Microsoft Jazz Band.
+During this time he also joined The Route 66 Big Band and the Moonlight Swing Orchestra on bari sax, and helped form the Microsoft Jazz Band.
 He also spent a few seasons playing bass clarinet and contrabass clarinet in the Washington Wind Symphony and the River Winds concert band.
-In his spare time he also played in several sax quartets and pit orchestras.
+In his spare time (!) he also played in several sax quartets and pit orchestras.